Huong-Le159/Retail-Sales-Performance-Market-Expansion-Analysis-Power-BI-/README.md

 **👤 Who is this project for?**

-✔️ **Senior executives** seeking a unified view of global business performance
+- **Senior executives** seeking a unified view of global business performance
-✔️ **Business unit heads & sales managers** responsible for market and product decisions
+- **Business unit heads & sales managers** responsible for market and product decisions
-✔️ **Data analysts** who need standardized dashboards to reduce manual reporting
+- **Data analysts** who need standardized dashboards to reduce manual reporting
-✔️ **Strategy teams** planning expansion, pricing, or product investments
+- **Strategy teams** planning expansion, pricing, or product investments

 **❓Business Questions:**

-✔️ How is the business performing across regions, categories, and time?
+- How is the business performing across regions, categories, and time?
-✔️ Which markets offer the highest growth potential and profitability?
+- Which markets offer the highest growth potential and profitability?
-✔️ Which product categories and sub-categories should be prioritized for investment?
+- Which sales representatives or regions outperform the rest—and why?
-✔️ Where do return rates or declining margins indicate operational risks?
+- Which product categories and sub-categories should be prioritized for investment?
-✔️ Which sales representatives or regions outperform the rest—and why?
+- Where do return rates or declining margins indicate operational risks?

 **🎯Project Outcome:**